-38.04 Compile a resource collection according to State and National Guidelines.
-39.0 Plan and implement preschool classroom management techniques.
-The student will be able to: 39.01 Develop and implement a plan to meet short and long term goals.
-39.02 Identify appropriate teaching techniques to meet various learning styles.
-39.03 Identify developmentally appropriate supplies and teaching materials.
-39.04 Arrange learning centers for a variety of activities.
-39.05 Assist with planning and implementing developmentally appropriate special events such as field trips, cultural activities and holiday programs.
-39.06 Maintain children's records.
-40.0 Demonstrate employability skills.
-The student will be able to: 40.01 Create a professional cover letter and resume.
-40.02 Conduct a job search and complete an application.
-40.03 Identify and demonstrate positive work behaviors needed to be employable.
-40.04 Develop a personal career plan that includes goals, objectives, and strategies.
-40.05 Examine licensing, certification, and industry credentialing requirements.
-40.06 Identify opportunities and research requirements for career advancement and ongoing professional development.
-40.07 Practice employability skills using online resources to prepare for interviews.
-40.08 Understand the impact and importance of your digital footprint as it relates to employment.
-40.09 Identify career appropriate attire.
-41.0 Create, analyze and interpret a child study.
-The student will be able to: 41.01 Collect data using multiple sources (i.e.: observations, developmental checklist, assessment tools, writing samples, etc.).
-41.02 Analyze multiples sources and interpret results to develop a child study plan.
-41.03 Conduct a mock child/parent conference sharing results.
-42.0 Demonstrate activities that are anti-bias, nonviolent, and from a multicultural perspective.
+Occu Number: HEV0873 tional Completion Point: D ool Teacher - 150 Hours - SOC Code 25-2011 10.03 Identify developmentally appropriate supplies and teaching materials.
+10.04 Evaluate and arrange learning centers for a variety of activities.
+10.05 Assist with planning and implementing developmentally appropriate special events such as field trips, cultural activities and holiday programs.
+10.06 Maintain accountability and confidentiality of children's records.
+10.07 Identify and demonstrate developmentally appropriate classroom management strategies (i.e. predictable routines, scheduling, transitions, and learning).
+1.0 Demonstrate effective employability skills.
+The student will be able to: 11.01 Identify and demonstrate positive work behaviors needed to be employable.
+11.02 Develop a personal career plan that includes goals, objectives, and strategies.
+11.03 Examine licensing, certification, and industry credentialing requirements.
+11.04 Identify opportunities and research requirements for career advancement and ongoing professional development.
+11.05 Practice employability skills using online resources to prepare for interviews.
+11.06 Understand the impact and importance of your digital footprint as it relates to employment.
+1.07 Identify career appropriate attire.
+2.0 Create, analyze and interpret a child study.
+The student will be able to: 2.01 Collect data using multiple sources (i.e.: observations, developmental checklist, assessment tools, writing samples, etc.).
+12.02 Analyze multiple sources and interpret results to develop interventions/accommodations.
+12.03 Participate in a parent'/teacher conference and share-results.
+13.0 Demonstrate activities that are bias-free, violence-free and from a multicultural perspective.
 The student will be able to:

-42.01 Demonstrate techniques that show respect for the child's family makeup, cultural background, and religious beliefs.
-42.02 Plan and implement methods to prevent and/or confront bias in the early childhood program as it relates to gender, race, ethnicity, and persons of varying abilities.
-42.03 Integrate activities that build children's self-concept into daily, weekly, and monthly plans.
-42.04 Plan and implement activities, interest areas, and projects that are anti-bias, culturally diverse, and developmentally appropriate for children.
+Occupationa Course Number: HEV0873 Occupational Completion Point: D Preschool Teacher - 150 Hours - SOC Code 25-2011 43.01 Demonstrate techniques that show respect for the child's family makeup, cultural background, and religious beliefs.
+43.02 Plan and implement methods to prevent and/or confront bias in the early childhood program as it relates to gender, race, ethnicity, and persons of varying abilities.
+43.03 Integrate activities that build children's self-concept into daily, weekly, and monthly plans.
+43.04 Plan and implement activities, interest areas, and projects that are bias-free, culturally diverse, and developmentally appropriate for children.